John H. Wood Jr.: Federal judicial service

 Wood was nominated by President Richard Nixon on October 7, 1970, to the United States District Court for the Western District of Texas, to a new seat created by 84 Stat.
 294. Confirmed by the United States Senate on November 25, 1970, he received his commission on December 1, 1970.
 He served until his assassination in San Antonio on May 29, 1979.

-Assassination
+Death

 On May 29, 1979, Judge Wood was killed in San Antonio, by a shot from a high-powered rifle as he stood at the door of his automobile.
-He was struck in the small of the back and the bullet lodged near the upper part of his chest.
+He was struck in the small of the back (the middle of the lower back) and the bullet lodged near the upper part of his chest.
 Wood, known as "Maximum John" for his harsh sentencing of drug traffickers, was assassinated by Charles Harrelson in a contract killing placed by Texas drug lord Jamiel Chagra, who was awaiting trial before the judge.
 Wood's killing was the first assassination of a federal judge in the 20th century.
-(Two other federal judges were assassinated in the 1980s, Richard J. Daronco in 1988 and Robert Smith Vance in 1989.)
+Two other federal judges were assassinated in the 1980s, Richard J. Daronco in 1988 and Robert Smith Vance in 1989.
 President Jimmy Carter described his assassination as "an assault on our very system of justice."